-Increasing housing supply and the need for affordable housing has become a critical policy challenge in most large cities worldwide.
+Increasing housing supply and the need for affordable housing have become a critical policy challenge in most large cities worldwide.
 Major urban centers have experienced an unprecedented housing affordability crisis, substantially burdening urban households.
 Many individuals face high rents or mortgage payments that consume a significant portion of their income.
 In the USA, the proportion of cost-burdened renters has doubled from 24% in the 1960s to 48% in 2016, and the median home value has risen by 112%, surpassing the 50% increase in median owner income (Favilukis et al., 2022).
-Hsieh and Moretti (2019) argue that the scarcity of affordable housing options has underutilized the USA's most productive cities, emphasizing the
+Hsieh and Moretti (2019) argue that the scarcity of affordable housing options has underutilized the USA's most productive cities, emphasizing the criticality of addressing this issue.
+The COVID-19 pandemic further exacerbated the urgency of the affordability crisis.

-\The authors gratefully acknowledge helpful comments by Guillermo Alves, Fernando Ferreira, Felipe González, Jeanne Lafortune, Esteban Puentes, Fernanda Rojas-Ampuero, Pablo Valenzuela and participants of the 2020 Virtual Meeting of the Urban Economics Association, 2021 ITEA conference, 2021 LAUrban online seminar, and the 1st Annual LAUrban Meeting.
+&lt;sup>\The authors gratefully acknowledge helpful comments by Guillermo Alves, Fernando Ferreira, Felipe González, Jeanne Lafortune, Esteban Puentes, Fernanda Rojas-Ampuero, Pablo Valenzuela and participants of the 2020 Virtual Meeting of the Urban Economics Association, 2021 ITEA conference, 2021 LAUrban online seminar, and the 1st Annual LAUrban Meeting.
 We also thank Alan Thomas and Rodrigo Contreras from SECTRA.
 The authors gratefully acknowledge financial support from Chile's Agencia Nacional de Investigacion y Desarrollo (ANID) FONDECYT grant 1231755 to KA, ANID FONDECYT grant 1200801 to HS, ANID/FONDAP 1522A0002 to KA and HS, ANID PIA/PUENTE AFB220003 to HS, and ANID Millennium Nucleus on Intergenerational Mobility: From Modelling to Policy (MOVI) [NCS2021072] to KA.
 Corresponding author: Hugo Silva (husilva@uc.cl)